occampos/Global_Happiness_Analysis/README.md

 <img src="https://raw.githubusercontent.com/occampos/Patterns_In_Happiness/main/Visuals/happiness_scale.png">

-Visual 1 illustrates that in 2023, the majority of countries reported a state of happiness or moderate happiness, 55 and 54 respectively.
+The majority of countries reported a state of happiness or moderate happiness, as shown in Visual 1 as 55 and 54 respectively.
 Conversely, a minority, comprising of 28 countries, reported an unhappy state.
 Overall, the global trend for 2023 indicates a prevalence of moderate to higher happiness levels.
 Visual 2 illustrates that the majority of countries had a happiness score ranging between 5 and 6 in 2023.

 <table>
 <tr><th><img src="https://raw.githubusercontent.com/occampos/Patterns_In_Happiness/main/Visuals/data_2023/data_2023_16.png" width="390" height="370"> </th><th><img src="https://raw.githubusercontent.com/occampos/Patterns_In_Happiness/main/Visuals/data_2023/data_2023_03.png"  width="411" height="370"></th></tr>